RoboSparrow/RoboSparrow.github.io/_posts/2016-02-20-mobile-angular-ui-boilerplate.md

 title: Mobile Angular UI Boilerplate setup (from scratch)
 ---

-[http://mobileangularui.com/](Mobile Angular UI) is a great project, combining Cordova and Angular in a hands-on Boilerplate.
+[Mobile Angular UI](http://mobileangularui.com/) is a great project, combining Cordova and Angular in a hands-on Boilerplate.

 Quick notes for  an install from scratch (Ubuntu):